cecilia-zica/cecilia-zica/README.md

 * 📚 Currently pursuing a Bachelor's in **Information Systems** at the Federal University of Santa Catarina (UFSC).
 * 💡 Co-developer of a university startup that won **3rd place** in an innovation competition.
 * 📊 Experience with hands-on **data analysis and visualization projects** using R and Python.
-* 🌍 Fluent in English, with international experience in [Germany] and [France], and a great passion for intercultural communication.
+* 🌍 Fluent in English, with international experience in Germany and France, and a great passion for intercultural communication.

 ---